 10. Internships: Nemours in Jacksonville offers internships to high school students.
 This is a great opportunity and an amazing thing to put on any college application.
 Don’t be afraid to call a business to ask if they have any opportunities available.
 The worst they will say is no. If you have an interest in animals you could call a local vet office and ask if they could use some summer help.

 Ok.
 Now, there should be no signs of learning losses because everyone is going to go out there and have an adventurous and educational summer break.
 Student Futures believes in helping students get the most out of their education.
 Whether a student is trying to prevent learning loss over the summer or prepare for the following school year.
 Student Futures wants to help students succeed.
-Contact us today for more information about how academic coaching can help students excel.

 Keep smiling and reaching for the stars!